omnifxstudio/omnifx-react-demo/README.md

 ### About OMNI-FX

-OMNI-FX is a premium, high-performance icon system built on the Rive platform, designed for professionals who want to create fluid, interactive, and state-aware user interfaces.
+OMNI-FX is a premium, high-performance motion design system built on the Rive platform, designed for professionals who want to create fluid, interactive, and state-aware user interfaces.

 **Learn more and get the full pack at [YourFramerWebsite.com](https://[YOUR_FRAMER_LINK_HERE].framer.website)**